 Vivo is finally launching a new mid-range phone Vivo Y70 on the European market and we can now see if it will outrun its rivals in Xiaomi or Huawei.

-Although Vivo is one of the world’s biggest phone manufacturer it is not a well-known brand in the western market just yet.
+Although Vivo is one of the world’s biggest phone manufacturers it is not a well-known brand in the western market just yet.
 There has been an announcement made a couple of months ago about Vivo expanding from Asian to European Market specifically interested in tech markets in the UK, France, Germany, Italy, Poland and Spain.

 Vivo Y70: Design and construction